 When I came to North America, the food I grew up with was in need of new representation.
-I wanted to change the perception of Indian food from overcooked & curries to fresh & multifaceted.
-This led to the opening of Indika, my first restaurant, followed by two Pondicheri locations, Houston & New York City.
-Perhaps another location coming soon...
+I wanted to change the perception of Indian food from overcooked dishes & curries to fresh & multifaceted.
+This led to the opening of Indika, my first restaurant, followed by three Pondicheri outposts in Houston & one New York City.

 Welcome to our kitchen!

 Pondicheri opened in Houston on March 1, 2011, serving non-traditional authentic Indian dishes, unique baked goods, fresh juices, local craft beers & fine wines.
 "Pondicheri" is an early spelling of Pondicherry (or Puducherry), a small coastal town on the Bay of Bengal in South India.
-Like its namesake town, Pondicheri aims to create an environment in which regional & cultural influences come together to provide a diverse & complex experience.
-This combination of Indian cuisines & local sourcing results in a vibrant & inventive menu with a focus on fresh ingredients.
+Like its namesake town, Pondicheri aims to create a vibrant environment in which myriad regional & cultural influences converge to provide a diverse & complex experience.
+With all of her kaleidoscopic menus, Anita combines the complexities of Indian cuisine with leanings toward the ancient body of Ayurveda & the goodness of fresh, local ingredients.

 Pondicheri expanded with the opening of the Bake Lab + Shop in October of 2014, providing a more extensive selection of baked goods & traditional sweets as well as salads, chaats & sandwiches.
 The shop within the Bake Lab offers cooking aids, signature spice blends, Ayurvedic beauty products, books & Pondicheri goods.
-The Bake Lab + Shop also serves as a space for private events, cooking classes & pop up dinners.
+The Bake Lab + Shop also serves as a space for private events, cooking classes & community breakfasts.

 Pondicheri has been recognized nationwide, with a James Beard nomination for best new restaurant in 2012, top 10 awards for Houston Chronicle's Top 100 Restaurant every year since opening & the Honey Mesquite Cake named as one of the top 10 New York Dishes of 2016 by the New York Times.
-Anita Jaisinghani has been a James Beard semifinalist twice for Best Chef Southwest, once in 2012 & for this year!
+Anita Jaisinghani has been a James Beard semifinalist three times for Best Chef Southwest, in 2012, 2017 & 2018.